 Schools of all types and sizes across the country are increasingly thinking about how to maximize enrollment.
-Independent schools have long been focused on marketing and community relations for the obvious reason that they are not publicly funded.
-Like other businesses that survive in a world of choices, they realize that brand strategy, a strong value proposition, an attractive website, and engaging social media channels are essential to generating awareness, engagement, and preference.
-No surprise there.
+Even though private schools have long been more focused than their public counterparts on marketing and community relations (for the obvious reason that they are competing against free public options), neither has been historically marketing savvy.

 Choice in Education is Exploding